Tubular-pneumatic action: Operation

 The operation of a tubular-pneumatic organ is accomplished by a change of air pressure within lead tubes of about 1/4 in inside diameter that connect the organ's console to its windchest.
 A separate tube is needed for each manual key, pedal key and stop control on the console.
 A large four manual organ can require over 300 individual tubes.

 Two basic types of tubular-pneumatic actions were used: the "pressure" system and the more popular "exhaust" system.
-Both use three major components for each key and stop: a valve (within the console), a pneumatic (within the windchest), and a lead tube that connects them.
+Both use three major components for each key and stop: a valve (within the console), a pneumatic motor, commonly called a 'pneumatic' (within the windchest), and a lead tube that connects them.

 In the pressure system, the air in the tube and the pneumatic are normally at atmospheric pressure.
 Depressing a key increases the pressure in the tube, inflating the pneumatic, which opens the pipe's valve.

 In the exhaust system, the pneumatic and tube normally contain windchest pressure.
 Depressing a key lets this pressure exhaust, which collapses the pneumatic and opens the pipe's valve.

 Advantages and disadvantages

-The advantages of the tubular-pneumatic action over the mechanical tracker action are a lightness of touch and the flexibility of console location.
+The advantages of the tubular-pneumatic action over the mechanical tracker action are a lightness of touch that does not change when couplers are used, and the flexibility of console location.
 Although the former was a great improvement over the tracker organ, the console location was still limited to around 50 ft from the pipework.

 While some considered the tubular-pneumatic action to be a great achievement in organ building, others thought just the opposite.
-Sir John Stainer, organist at St. Paul's, called it a "triumph of mechanical skill", while the eminent English organist W. T. Best called it "a complete failure; you cannot play a triplet on the Trumpet, and I consider it the most damnnable invention ever placed inside an organ".
+Sir John Stainer, organist at St Paul's, called it a "triumph of mechanical skill", while the eminent English organist W. T. Best called it "a complete failure; you cannot play a triplet on the Trumpet, and I consider it the most damnnable invention ever placed inside an organ".

 The major disadvantage of tubular-pneumatic action is its sluggish response.
 This becomes more prevalent as the distance between the console and the pipework is increased.
 In organs whose divisions are located at various distances from the console, this slow response causes an undesirable time lag between the speech of the divisions.

 Another disadvantage over a tracker action organ is a lack of "feel" and control of attack by the organist, a trait that is present in all non-tracker action organs.